…Catch up on Part 1: Veranda Suites

 Cabo San Lucas, Mexico

 Yesterday, Silver Spirit was anchored off of Cabo San Lucas, Mexico – a port we have visited several times but never toured in any depth.
-To rectify this fact, we decided to take the ship’s half day tour to the infamous art district of San Jose, situated just northeast of our port on the Sea of Cortez.
+To rectify this fact, we decided to take the ship’s half day tour to the famous art district of San Jose, situated just northeast of our port on the Sea of Cortez.
 To first get into town, we boarded the ship’s tenders which afforded us our first sea-level views of the fantastic vessel (as seen above).

 It’s probably been at least five years since we last were in Cabo, and it was amazing to see how built up it has become recently.
 There were many hotels and shops there before, but it would seem any remaining space has been infilled with even more resorts, golf courses – with green fees ranging from $100-350 – and residences.
 All the construction continues too, but we were pleased to see old favorites like the Giggling Marlin restaurant still in operation.